-In his proposed budget for fiscal year 2014, President Obama proposed to cut this 12-year period of exclusivity down to seven years.
+In each of his proposed budgets for fiscal years 2013 through 2015, President Obama has proposed to cut this 12-year period of exclusivity down to seven years.
 He also proposed to prohibit additional periods of exclusivity due to minor changes in product formulations, a practice often referred to as "evergreening."
 It is possible that Congress may take these or other measures to reduce or eliminate periods of exclusivity.
 The BCPIA is complex and only beginning to be interpreted and implemented by the FDA.
 As a result, its ultimate impact is subject to uncertainty.
-The FDA has issued several guidance documents to date discussing the biosimilar pathway, but to date, no biosimilar or interchangeable product has been approved.
-Although it is unclear what final implementation of the BCPIA will entail, such FDA implementation could have a material adverse effect on the future commercial prospects for our product candidates.
+The FDA has issued several guidance documents to date discussing the biosimilar pathway, and the FDA recently approved the first biosimilar under the BCPIA in March 2015.
+However, several issues still remain unclear with respect to the FDA's final implementation of the BCPIA, and such FDA implementation could have a material adverse effect on the future commercial prospects for our product candidates.